vitrivr/vitrivr-engine/README.md

 There are no additional parameters, unlike, for instance, an [`ExternalAnalyser`](/vitrivr-engine-plugin-features/src/main/kotlin/org/vitrivr/engine/base/features/external/ExternalAnalyser.kt), which requires the parameter `host` with an endpoint as value.

 For analysers that require a running [Feature Extraction Server](https://github.com/faberf/feature-extraction-server) (FES), the `host` parameter is required.
 Additionally, the `model` parameter may be used to specify a non-default model which should execute the task.
 Of course, this requires that the FES has the necessary plugins installed.
+See the [FES documentation](https://github.com/faberf/feature-extraction-server) for more information.

 - For [`ASR`] the analyser will perform automatic speech recognition on the audio content.
 - For [`OCR`] the analyser will perform optical character recognition on the image content.